What is the purpose of TIMSS?

 The study aims to assess achievement in mathematics and science amongst pupils in countries worldwide.
 TIMSS also provides important background information that can be used to improve teaching and learning in mathematics and science.
 It collects detailed information about curriculum and curriculum implementation, instructional practices, and school resources.
 This information can be used to identify factors that influence academic achievement and pupils’ attitudes towards learning and to provide educational policymakers, school leaders, teachers and researchers with powerful insights in order to inform teaching and learning.

-How are schools chosen to participate in TIMSS?
+How were schools chosen to participate in TIMSS?

-TIMSS sets high participation targets in order to ensure that data is of good quality and that valid comparisons between countries can be made.
-Around 150 schools are randomly selected to represent Northern Ireland by the international team who runs the study.
-The schools are then invited by NFER to participate.
-The international team also specifies which class(es) and pupils should participate.
-In total, a sample of 4,500 pupils is required for the main study.
+TIMSS set high participation targets in order to ensure that data is of good quality and that valid comparisons between countries can be made.
+Around 150 primary schools were randomly selected to represent Northern Ireland by the international team who runs the study.
+The schools were then invited by NFER to participate.
+The international team also specified which of their Year 6 class(es) and pupils participated.
+In total, a sample of 3,877 pupils participated from 134 schools.

-NFER will support schools throughout their participation and our aim is to ensure that the burden on schools is as low as possible.
-For instance, a trained NFER TIMSS administrator with teaching experience will deliver the study in schools.
-Our administrators will bring everything to the school and run the session and all marking will be done by NFER.
+NFER supported schools throughout their participation with the aim of ensuring that the burden on schools was as low as possible.
+For instance, a trained NFER TIMSS administrator with teaching experience delivered the study in schools.
+Our administrators brought everything to the school and ran the session and all marking was done by NFER.